Divorce is never easy.

 Marital property is all property acquired during the marriage except by the means considered non-marital, like the ones mentioned above.

-Usually, if both spouses agree on the division on property, the a court approves it.
+Usually, if both spouses agree on the division of the property, then a court approves it.
 If not, the court will divide the property in a way they deem fair.

-An experience divorce attorney can help determine what assets you own, and the value of them.
+An experienced divorce attorney can help determine what assets you own and their value of them.

 If you find yourself about to go through the divorce process, Suddarth and Koor, LLC is here for you.